UTTARAKHAND BOARD CLASS 11 Exam

 8 Thermodynamics Thermal equilibrium and definition of temperature (zeroth law of thermodynamics).
 Heat, work and internal energy.
 First law of thermodynamics.
 Second law of thermodynamics: reversible and irreversible processes.

 10 Oscillations & Waves Periodic motion – period, frequency, displacement as a function of time.
 Periodic functions.
-Simple harmonic motion (S.H.M) and its equation; phase; oscillations of a spring – restoring force and force constant; energy in S.H.M. – kinetic and potential energies; simple pendulum – derivation of expression for its time period; free, forced and damped oscillations (qualitative ideas only), resonance.
+Simple harmonic motion (S.H.M) and its equation; phase; oscillations of a spring – restoring force and force constant; energy in S.H.M. – kinetic and potential energies; simple pendulum – derivation of expression for its time period;, forced and damped oscillations (qualitative ideas only), resonance.
 Wave motion.
 Longitudinal and transverse waves, speed of wave motion.
 Displacement relation for a progressive wave.
 Principle of superposition of waves, reflection of waves, standing waves in strings and organ pipes, Beats.

 Chemistry Syllabus